contentz-tech/contentz/README.md

 ```

 After generating the social images you will see a folder `/static/_social` with your images, pages will be placed in `/static/_social/pages` and articles in `/static/_social/article`, special pages will be at the root of `_social`.

+## Internationalization

+Contentz support i18n out of the box for the fixed texts of the website, text like the Patreon support or edit on GitHub.
+To change the main language of your website set the key `language` or the key `lang` (language is prefered) to the language code.

+Supported languages are `es` for Spanish and `en` for English (default to English in case of invalid language code).

+If your language is not supported [add a JSON with the messages](https://github.com/sergiodxa/contentz/tree/master/src/messages) and [load it in the i18n lib](https://github.com/sergiodxa/contentz/blob/master/src/lib/i18n.js).
+Then send a PR to add it.